EngineeringSoftware/exli/README.md

 ```

 > This command runs the inline tests and generates the execution report at `${HOME}/exli/results/reduced-its-report/Bernardo-MG_velocity-config-tool-26226f5.json`
+and `${HOME}/exli/results/all-its-report/Bernardo-MG_velocity-config-tool-26226f5.json`

+The difference between "all-its-report" and "reduced-its-report" is that the "all-its-report" contains all the inline tests, while the "reduced-its-report" contains the inline tests that are reduced by the Round 1 Reducer (based on coverage).

 > Alternatively, to use the default setting for output dirs `python -m exli.main batch_run_inline_tests --test_project_name=Bernardo-MG_velocity-config-tool`